d2l-ai/d2l-en/chapter_computer-vision/neural-style.md

 pretrained_net = torchvision.models.vgg19(pretrained=True)
 ```

-To extract image content and style features, we can select the outputs of certain layers in the VGG network.
-In general, the closer an output is to the input layer, the easier it is to extract image detail information.
-The farther away an output is, the easier it is to extract global information.
-To prevent the composite image from retaining too many details from the content image, we select a VGG network layer near the output layer to output the image content features.
-This layer is called the content layer.
-We also select the outputs of different layers from the VGG network for matching local and global styles.
-These are called the style layers.
-As we mentioned in :numref:`sec_vgg`, VGG networks have five convolutional blocks.
-In this experiment, we select the last convolutional layer of the fourth convolutional block as the content layer and the first layer of each block as style layers.
-We can obtain the indexes for these layers by printing the `pretrained_net` instance.
+In order to extract the content features and style features of the image, we can select the output of certain layers in the VGG network.
+Generally speaking, the closer to the input layer, the easier to extract details of the image, and vice versa, the easier to extract the global information of the image.
+In order to avoid excessively
+retaining the details of the content image in the synthesized image,
+we choose a VGG layer that is closer to the output as the *content layer* to output the content features of the image.
+We also select the output of different VGG layers for extracting local and global style features.
+These layers are also called *style layers*.
+As mentioned in :numref:`sec_vgg`,
+the VGG network uses 5 convolutional blocks.
+In the experiment, we choose the last convolutional layer of the fourth convolutional block as the content layer, and the first convolutional layer of each convolutional block as the style layer.
+The indices of these layers can be obtained by printing the `pretrained_net` instance.

 ```{.python .input}
 #@tab all
 style_layers, content_layers = [0, 5, 10, 19, 28], [25]
 ```

+When extracting features using VGG layers,
-During feature extraction, we only need to use all the VGG layers from the input layer to the content or style layer nearest the output layer.
-Below, we build a new network, `net`, which only retains the layers in the VGG network we need to use.
-We then use `net` to extract features.
+we only need to use all those
+from the input layer to the content layer or style layer that is closest to the output layer.
+Let us construct a new network instance `net`, which only retains all the VGG layers to be
+used for feature extraction.

 ```{.python .input}
 net = nn.Sequential()